Volunteer FAQ

 - Pre-Festival and Post-Festival Crews: Minimum 48 hours split before and after the festival.

-With over 60 different volunteer crews, there is a wide variety of volunteer roles.
+With over 70 different volunteer crews, there is a wide variety of volunteer roles.
 New volunteers are placed on a first come first serve basis considering preferences as well as skills, interest and qualifications for individual crews.

 For information about which crews do what jobs, see our Volunteer Crew Descriptions.

-We ask that all youth volunteers (12-17 years of age) apply with a ‘sponsor’ - an active volunteer who is at least 25 years of age, who is the youth's parent or guardian.
-This person is the go-to for the youth volunteer at the Festival, and is responsible for the overall well-being of the youth throughout the Festival.
-They are responsible for transportation to and from their shifts (escorting them to the volunteer shuttle for instance), accompany them to volunteer parties, or meet for meals in the Festival Kitchen.
+This Youth Sponsor is the go-to for the youth volunteer at the Festival and is responsible for the overall well-being of the youth throughout the Festival.
+They are responsible for transportation to and from their shifts (escorting them to the volunteer shuttle, for instance), accompany them to volunteer parties, or meet for meals in the Festival Kitchen.
 They are also the first contact for our office in the case of an emergency.

 All sponsors are subject to approval by the Volunteer Office.